Learning Interpretable Characteristic Kernels via Decision Forests: Simulations

-For each simulation setting, we generate dependent $(x_i,y_i)$ for $i=1,\ldots,n$, compute the test statistic for each method, repeat for $r=1000$ times; then we generate independent $(x_i,y_i)$ for $i=1,\ldots,n$ using the same marginals, compute the test statistic for each method, and repeat for $r=1000$ times.
-Via the empirical alternative and null distribution of the test statistic, we compute the testing power of each method at type $1$ error level $\alpha=0.05$.
+In this section we compare KMERF to Multiscale Graph Correlation (MGC), Distance Correlation (Dcorr), Hilbert-Schmidt Independence Criterion (Hsic), and Heller-Heller-Gorfine (HHG) method, Canonical Correlation Analysis (CCA), and the RV coefficient.
+The HHG method has been shown to work extremely well against nonlinear dependencies \cite{HellerGorfine2013}.
+The MGC method has been shown to work well against linear, nonlinear, and high-dimensional dependencies \cite{mgc2}.
+The CCA and RV coefficients are popular multivariant extensions of Pearson correlation.
+For each method, we use the corresponding implementation in \texttt{hyppo} with default settings.

-Figure~\ref{f:nDAll} show that, for most simulation settings and dimensions, s-RF is the best performing method, especially for linear and deterministic relationships.
-For certain complicated nonlinear dependencies like like fourth root and two parabolas, it also achieves a significantly higher power than other methods.
-Table~\ref{table1} lists the power of each approach averaged over dimensions, summarizing the results from the figure.
-The RF induced kernel achieves the highest average power on 7 out of 12 conditions, with an overall average of $0.64$, over $10\%$ higher than any of the other methods.
+We take $20$ high-dimensional simulation settings \cite{mgc1}, consisting of various linear, monotone, and strongly nonlinear dependencies with $p$ increasing, $q=1$, and $n=100$.
+To estimate the testing power in each setting, we generate dependent $(x_i,y_i)$ for $i=1,\ldots,n$, compute the test statistic for each method, repeat for $r=10000$ times.
+Via the empirical alternative and null distribution of the test statistic, we estimate the testing power of each method at type 1 error level of $\alpha=0.05$.
+The power result is shown in Figure~\ref{figindepdim} shows that KMERF achieves superior performance for most simulation modalities, except a few like circle and ellipse.